xhtml2pdf/xhtml2pdf/doc/usage.rst

 ========

-Before we discuss how to define page layouts with xhtml2pdf style sheets, it helps to understand some of the inherent differneces between PDF and HTML.
+Before we discuss how to define page layouts with xhtml2pdf style sheets, it helps to understand some of the inherent differences between PDF and HTML.

 PDF is specifically designed around pages of a specific width and height.
 PDF page elements (such as paragraphs, tables and images) are positioned